 Medicare Assignment - In Original Medicare, a doctor or supplier "accepts assignment" when he or she agrees to accept the Medicare-approved amount as full payment for covered services.
-For covered out-of-network services, it can save you money if your doctor or supplier accepts assignment.
-If a doctor or supplier accepts assignment, your cost-sharing is limited to your copayment or coinsurance amount for the covered service.

 Medicare Coverage Gap Discount Program - A program that provides discounts on most covered Part D brand name drugs to Part D members who have reached the Coverage Gap Stage and who are not already receiving "Extra Help."
 Discounts are based on agreements between the Federal government and certain drug manufacturers.